 ABSTRACT :

-Aims : This study aims to inventory and characterize the major insect pests associated with okra and eggplant in the city of Daloa (Central-Western Côte d’Ivoire).
+Aims : This study aims to inventorize and characterize the major insect pests associated with okra and eggplant in the city of Daloa (Central-Western Côte d’Ivoire).

 Study design : Descriptive transversal survey.

-Place and Duration of Study: The collection of insect pests was carried out on okra and eggplant crops in various lowland areas of the city of Daloa during the dry season, from February to April 2025.
+Place and Duration of Study: In various lowland areas of the city of Daloa during the dry season, from February to April 2025.

 Methodology : Insect collections were carried out on the leaves of both crops in several lowland areas of the city.
 Morphological identification was performed under a microscope using dichotomous keys, while molecular characterization relied on universal primers designed to discriminate leafhoppers from other insect groups.